Mhal007/cube-master/README.md

 ## TODO
 #### Priority level 1
-- create custom images for algs (better res as well)
+- refactor generateSVGs (line and tip as single object)
+- add router and paths
+- save settings to local storage: grouping level, solution visiblity, algs selection
+- add account support
+- Refactor algs naming and order
 - +x/-x to average (green/red)
 - PropTypes all the way
-- fix: rerandomize alg after diabling it in the options
+- fix: rerandomize alg after disabling it in the options
 - fix: space should rerandomize when no algs selected
-- organize imports + absolute paths instead of relative
+- organize imports + absolute paths
 - menu with buttons for: accept, +2, random new, delete
-- filtering algs by group
-- add router and paths
-- save settings to local storage: grouping level, solution visiblity, algs selection

 #### Priority level 2
 - visual scramble!
-- add account support
-- Refactor algs naming and order
+- filtering algs by group
 - refactor timer & nr of renders
 - isTraining refactor (the 'real' flag)
 - refactoring of isAlgorithmActive (DB -> local storage)
-- sets of algs kept in DB to load selection?
+- sets of algs kept in DB to load selection(?)
 - results result format (ms / s / m / h)